 organization has had in successfully operating individual

-development account programs and a detailed description of such
+development account programs and a detailed description

 - a description of the manner in which